 Acute inflammation can be discussed in terms of two stages; (1) the vascular phase, which is followed by; (2) the cellular phase.

-In the vascular phase, small blood vessels adjacent to the injury dilate (vasodilatation) and blood flow to the area increases (rubor and calor).
+In the vascular phase, small blood vessels adjacent to the injury dilate (vasodilatation) and blood flow to the area increases.
 The endothelial cells initially swell, then contract to increase the space between them, thereby increasing the permeability of the vascular barrier.
-This process is regulated by chemical mediators (see appendix).
+This process is regulated by chemical mediators (see Appendix).

 Exudation of fluid leads to a net loss of fluid from the vascular space into the interstitial space, resulting in oedema (tumour).